 What do you want your email list to do?

-It’s rare that you’ll be sending your list an email without some specific action in mind…
+You’ll rarely email your list without some specific action in mind…

 When you send an email, you’re: